AnmollGarg/AnmollGarg/README.md

 # Hi, I'm Anmol Garg! 👋

 Welcome to my GitHub profile!
-Here's a little bit about me:
+Here's a bit about me:

-- 👀 I'm interested in full stack web development, with a focus on backend development.
-I enjoy working on the server-side logic, databases, and building APIs that power web applications.
+- 👀 I'm a passionate MERN (MongoDB, Express.js, React.js, Node.js) developer, with a keen interest in full-stack web development.
+I enjoy working on both frontend and backend, creating dynamic and scalable web applications.
-- 🌱 I'm currently learning various backend technologies and frameworks to enhance my skills.
-I'm exploring different programming languages such as Python and JavaScript, and frameworks like Django, Flask, and Node.js.
-- 💞️ I'm looking to collaborate on projects related to web development, particularly in building scalable and robust backend systems.
-I'm interested in projects that involve solving complex problems, optimizing performance, and creating efficient and secure web applications.
+- 🌱 Currently, I'm expanding my skill set by diving into Android development, primarily using Kotlin and then Java.
+I'm also learning advanced concepts in ReactJS and exploring Angular for frontend development.
+- 💞️ I'm eager to collaborate on projects that involve building robust web and mobile applications.
+Whether it’s designing intuitive interfaces with Figma, coding in JavaScript, or deploying apps, I'm excited about tackling new challenges and optimizing performance.
-- 📫 You can reach me via email at anmolgarg12203@gmail.com, or connect with me on www.linkedin.com/in/garg-anmol.
-Feel free to reach out if you have any questions, or ideas, or if you'd like to collaborate on an interesting project.
+- 📫 Feel free to reach out to me via email at anmolgarg12203@gmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/garg-anmol).
+I'm open to discussing ideas, answering questions, or exploring potential collaborations.

-On my GitHub, you'll find repositories showcasing my projects and contributions related to full-stack web development.
-I enjoy working with technologies like Node.js, Express.js, MongoDB, Django, PostgreSQL, etc. Some of my projects highlight my skills in building RESTful APIs, implementing authentication and authorization mechanisms, integrating third-party services, and deploying applications to cloud platforms.
+On my GitHub, you'll find repositories showcasing my work with MERN stack technologies, including projects that highlight my skills in creating RESTful APIs, implementing authentication, and deploying applications.
+I'm also working on Android projects and experimenting with Kotlin, integrating Figma designs, and using tools like Git and GitHub for version control.

-I'm passionate about creating efficient, maintainable, and user-friendly web applications.
-I believe in the power of clean code, proper documentation, and continuous learning.
-I love collaborating with other developers, sharing knowledge, and contributing to the open-source community.
+I'm passionate about writing clean, maintainable code and creating user-friendly applications.
+I believe in continuous learning and contributing to the open-source community.

 Feel free to explore my repositories and projects.
-If you have any questions, need assistance, or are interested in collaborating on a project, please don't hesitate to reach out.
-I'm open to exciting opportunities and collaborations.
-Let's create amazing web experiences together! 😄🚀
+If you have any questions or ideas, or if you’re interested in collaborating on a project, don’t hesitate to reach out.
+Let’s build something amazing together! 😄🚀

+### Skills and Tools
+- **Languages:** JavaScript (MERN), Java, PHP, HTML, CSS
+- **Code Editors/IDEs:** Visual Studio Code (VS Code), Git, GitHub, Android Studio
+- **Frameworks:** Bootstrap, ReactJS
+- **Currently Learning:** Advanced ReactJS, MongoDB, Angular, Kotlin
+- **Designing Tools:** Figma